BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 * Projects and Teams will be stored in separated tables in DynamoDB.

-* We will provide a web interface to create a project, view the list of all projects, select a project in the list to view more and update some information: title, description, gitUrl and team name.
+* We will provide a web interface to create, view, update and list of all projects.

 # 6. API